Handyman will return the natural sheen of your wooden floors & items

 Has the wooden table in your living room lost its gentle lustre?
 Is your wooden kitchen floor scratched beyond recognition by the constant movement of heavy chairs?
-Fantastic Handyman can restore the appearance of these and many other types of wooden furniture (wardrobes, cabinets, etc.) and protect them from future scratches and blemishes with a carefully applied coat of coloured wax.
+Handyman can restore the appearance of these and many other types of wooden furniture (wardrobes, cabinets, etc.) and protect them from future scratches and blemishes with a carefully applied coat of Furniture Waxing

 However, before you pick up the phone to have the specialists over for a “how to wax a tabletop” seminar, you will need to check if your furniture has been coated with either a varnish, lacquer, shellac, or polyurethane finish.
 But don’t sweat it, if you cannot determine this on your own – you can hire a polite technician to inspect all wooden surfaces for you.